elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/traverse-city-web-design.md

   website: https://traversecitywebdesign.com/
 - title: Traverse Web
   logo: "/images/companies/traverse-web.png"
-  description: Since 1996, Traverse Web has evolved from a full service domain hosting
+  Description: Since 1996, Traverse Web has evolved from a full service domain hosting
     provider to a leading Traverse City web design and development company.
 As veterans of the local digital scene here in Traverse City, our web design services are tailored to meet the needs of small business and enterprise-level organizations